kkrings/pyssub/README.rst

 ------------

-I welcome input from your side, either by creating `issues`_ or via `pull reqests`_.
+I welcome input from your side, either by creating `issues`_ or via `pull requests`_.
 For the latter, please make sure that all unit tests pass.
 The unit tests can be executed via

 ::